Selected Course Work

 Numerical Analysis

-a paper on my Research Gate of a numerical analysis technique I used for
+I've read a number of books on this subject.
+I have a paper on my Research Gate of a numerical analysis technique I used for determining error produced by floating-point algorithms.

 Number Theory

-algorithm work at AMD, and some of my hobby work such as the study
+Studying this subject was key to my numeric algorithm work at AMD, and some of my hobby work such as the study of integer factorization.

 Computation Theory